SamMackrill/gw2-alternator/README.md

    * Using a VPN will help
    * Waiting a few minutes (5?) will help
    * GW2-Alternator tries to counter this by slowing down the login attempts after a failure
-     * However the delay required depend on the past login history and is difficult to guess
+     * However the delay required depends on the past login history and is difficult to guess
      * There are tuning parameters in Settings to help adjust this
- * To update the GW2 settings for accounts
+ * To update the GW2 settings for accounts:
    * Check Force Serial
    * Check Ignore VPN
    * Select some accounts